Billing for Public Area

 Allegheny students are encouraged to decorate their rooms within the guidelines established by the College’s policies.
 These policies allow students to make changes to their room that will make it a more comfortable and attractive place to live, while maintaining standards necessary for community living.
 Students are welcome to hang posters and other items on walls, doors and closets with white hanging putty, but should not use double-sided or duct tape, as these will leave a heavy residue and/or remove the paint.
 Also, because of the damage caused by self-adhesive decals, nails/bolts, and dartboards with metal-tipped darts, students must refrain from using them.
 Finally, please note that all furniture provided by the College must remain in the assigned room.

-By signing a housing contract, students accept responsibility for room damage beyond normal wear and aging and will be charged accordingly.
+By signing a housing agreement, students accept responsibility for room damage beyond normal wear and aging and will be charged accordingly.

 All rooms come with a bed, desk, chair, dresser and a closet.
 All windows come with horizontal blinds.
 Sizes vary so if you want to purchase additional treatments you should wait until you move in and measure the exact size.
 There are many retailers within minutes of campus.

 Sharing a room with another person can sometimes result in situations that are stressful.
 If a student is having a roommate conflict, he or she can talk with the Resident Advisor, who can make suggestions and help mediate the conflict.
-Other resources are the Community Advisor and the Area Coordinator.
+Other resources are the Community Advisor and a Professional Staff member assigned to the students area.
 If mediation does not help the situation, room switches are allowed, provided that space is available.
 Room changes should occur after the Office of Residence Life grants permission and will be allowed only during approved room change periods.

 During posted hours, a Residence Life staff person is on duty to assist residents with concerns.
 The on-duty staff persons make regular rounds through the buildings to help ensure that the needs of residents are being met.

-Phones outside each residence hall enable visitors to contact residents, or in an emergency, to contact the Safety & Security Office.
 In an effort to protect the security of residents and their belongings, students who prop open residence hall doors will be fined $25.
-The Safety and Security Office offers “Operation Identification,” a program designed to guard against theft.
-Serial numbers are recorded and engraved on personal property such as stereos, cameras, etc. In the event that your student is the victim of a theft, please notify the Residence Life staff and the Safety & Security Office immediately.
+The Public Safety Office offers “Operation Identification,” a program designed to guard against theft.
+Serial numbers are recorded and engraved on personal property such as stereos, cameras, etc. In the event that your student is the victim of a theft, please notify the Residence Life staff and the Public Safety Office immediately.

 All campus buildings, including all residential facilities, are nonsmoking.
 Students are welcome to smoke outside of the buildings as long as it does not interfere with others.